Abhiramon/Pacman_RL_with_feedback/README.md

 * Option: Use queries - To give feedback after next 3 games
 * (Use f, t, t, f to run Approximate Q Learning algo without queries and write weights to file)
 * (Use t, f, f, t to run the algo. with feedback and load weights from previous run)

+## Developed by
+Abhiramon R. and Suraj Singh